-0:12 If you're here today -- and I'm very happy that you are -- you've all heard about how sustainable development will save us from ourselves.
-However, when we're not at TED, we are often told that a real sustainability policy agenda is just not feasible, especially in large, urban areas like New York City.
+0:12 If you're here today — and I'm very happy that you are — you've all heard about how sustainable development will save us from ourselves.
+However, when we're not at TED, we are often told that a real sustainability policy agenda is just not feasible, especially in large urban areas like New York City.
 And that's because most people with decision-making powers, in both the public and the private sector, really don't feel as though they're in danger.

-0:38 The reason why I'm here today, in part, is because of a dog: an abandoned puppy I found back in the rain, back in 1998.
+0:38 The reason why I'm here today, in part, is because of a dog — an abandoned puppy I found back in the rain, back in 1998.
 She turned out to be a much bigger dog than I'd anticipated.
-When she came into my life, we were fighting against a huge waste facility planned for the East River waterfront, despite the fact that our small part of New York City already handled more than 40 percent of the entire city's commercial waste: a sewage treatment pelletizing plant, a sewage sludge plant, four power plants, the world's largest food distribution center, as well as other industries that bring more than 60,000 diesel truck trips to the area each week.
+When she came into my life, we were fighting against a huge waste facility planned for the East River waterfront despite the fact that our small part of New York City already handled more than 40 percent of the entire city's commercial waste: a sewage treatment pelletizing plant, a sewage sludge plant, four power plants, the world's largest food-distribution center, as well as other industries that bring more than 60,000 diesel truck trips to the area each week.
 The area also has one of the lowest ratios of parks to people in the city.

 2:01 And just like my new dog, it was an idea that got bigger than I'd imagined.
-We garnered much support along the way.
-And the Hunts Point Riverside Park became the first waterfront park that the South Bronx had had in more than 60 years.
-We leveraged that $10,000 seed grant more than 300 times into a $3 million park.
+We garnered much support along the way, and the Hunts Point Riverside Park became the first waterfront park that the South Bronx had had in more than 60 years.
+We leveraged that $10,000 seed grant more than 300 times, into a $3 million park.

-2:18 And, in the fall, I'm actually going to -- I exchange marriage vows with my beloved.
+2:18 And in the fall, I'm going to exchange marriage vows with my beloved.

 2:58 Unfortunately, race and class are extremely reliable indicators as to where one might find the good stuff, like parks and trees, and where one might find the bad stuff, like power plants and waste facilities.
 As a black person in America, I am twice as likely as a white person to live in an area where air pollution poses the greatest risk to my health.
-I am five times more likely to live within walking distance of a power plant or chemical facility -- which I do.
+I am five times more likely to live within walking distance of a power plant or chemical facility, which I do.
 These land-use decisions created the hostile conditions that lead to problems like obesity, diabetes and asthma.
 Why would someone leave their home to go for a brisk walk in a toxic neighborhood?
-Our 27 percent obesity rate is high, even for this country, and diabetes comes with it.
+Our 27 percent obesity rate is high even for this country, and diabetes comes with it.
 One out of four South Bronx children has asthma.
 Our asthma hospitalization rate is seven times higher than the national average.
 These impacts are coming everyone's way.
 And we all pay dearly for solid waste costs, health problems associated with pollution and more odiously, the cost of imprisoning our young black and Latino men, who possess untold amounts of untapped potential.
-50 percent of our residents live at or below the poverty line.
-25 percent of us are unemployed.
-Low-income citizens often use emergency room visits as primary care.
+Fifty percent of our residents live at or below the poverty line; 25 percent of us are unemployed.
+Low-income citizens often use emergency-room visits as primary care.
 This comes at a high cost to taxpayers and produces no proportional benefits.
-Poor people are not only still poor; they are still unhealthy.
+Poor people are not only still poor, they are still unhealthy.

 4:13 Fortunately, there are many people like me who are striving for solutions that won't compromise the lives of low-income communities of color in the short term, and won't destroy us all in the long term.
 None of us want that, and we all have that in common.
 So what else do we have in common?